jmmcd/jmmcd.github.com/_posts/2015-11-25-train-test-splits-dont-cut-it.md

 redirection.
 It's not perfect, because a determined reviewer can still find the original URL.
 If an author is worried about anonymity, they could instead upload to an anonymous file-sharing site.
-This should preferably be a permament location like a
+This should preferably be a permanent location like a
 [Github gist](https://gist.github.com), and not one of the ones where you wait 30 seconds and then click Download, only to discover that the *real* download link was hidden at the bottom of the page and instead